espresso-org/aragon-datastore/CONTRIBUTING.md

 ### Branch Organization
 We will do our best to keep the master branch in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
 We recommend that you use the latest stable version of the Datastore.
 If you send a pull request, please do it against the master branch.

+### Semantic Versioning
+The Datastore follows [semantic versioning](http://semver.org).
+We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.
+When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.

 ### Reporting Bugs